 CNL will continue to provide meaningful opportunities for Port Hope residents, key stakeholders and Indigenous communities and organizations to learn more and provide feedback on the proposed revision to the PHAI Cleanup Criteria.
 In keeping with public health precautions during the COVID-19 pandemic, participation may be online or by phone.

-- Indigenous communications and engagement
+- Engagement with Indigenous communities and organizations

 - Updates at Municipality of Port Hope Committee of the Whole meetings

 - Information sessions